fastoch/Networking/VLANs2.md

 ## VTP

-VLAN Trunking Protocol is a Cisco proprietary layer 2 protocol which allows for propagation of VLAN information.
+VLAN Trunking Protocol is a Cisco proprietary layer 2 protocol which allows for propagation of VLAN information from one switch to another.
+Rather than telneting to mutliple switches, you can create, delete or rename VLANs on one switch and have that information automatically propagated to other switches across trunk links.

+VTP can save you a lot of time.
+But as a lot of Cisco engineers will tell you, VTP can cause you a lot of headaches.
+Switches can have the entire VLAN configuration wiped out if a new switch is added to the network without following a proper procedure.

+A lot of network engineers will not enable VTP because of the inherent risk associated with this protocol.

+VTP messages are sent to the following MAC address: 01-00-0C-CC-CC-CC, which is a well-known multicast address for CDP and VTP flooding.

+There are 3 types of messages in VTP:
+- summary advertisements
+- subset advertisements
+- avdertisement requests

+When setting up VTP, devices will by default belong to **the null domain**.
+For VTP to work, you need to configure and put the devices into a specific VTP domain.